lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## February 7, 2019

+I realised that, actually, the best way for me to have a 9,000 word "competent chapter draft" ready for March 1 while ALSO keeping my work with federated fandom as a high priority would be to go ahead and shove a rough draft of all of my theoretical groundings onto paper.
+I was leaving that chapter for last because I hate writing introductions, and because I know I'll discover more theorists etc as part of the research process so I know I'll need to rewrite the chapter at the end -- but it IS the part where I already know pretty much everything I'd want to say, and, well, it's also a of stuff that nobody else on my committee already knows so it probably IS helpful to get it out of my head for their benefit.
+I already wrote a thousand words of it today!!
+It feels good to be generating WORDS.
+And then I can continue taking the experimentation for chapter 2 very slow-and-steady.

 ## February 2, 2019

 Okay, reading is nice and all, but it's time to START EXPERIMENTING!
 I'm going to take my random samples of 100 TODAY!!!